They’re everywhere. Our obsession with them started with mobile phones while sending/receiving text messages.

 This rise of emojis on Instagram was initially fueled by iOS Emoji keyboard.
 And later with native support for emojis on Android.

-You can now order cocktails at Boxpark in Shoreditch through Instagram by using a sequence of emojis.
+You can now order cocktails with Boxpark in Shoreditch’s marketing effort through Instagram by using a sequence of emojis.

 As I mentioned before, half of Instagram’s text contained emojis as of March 2015.

 The vocabulary of Instagram has changed dramatically.
 Thomas Dimson explored the semantic similarity between English words and emoticons.